Parth-Agarwal216/Image_Generation/README.md

 # Unconditional Image Generation

-Unconditional image generation using a diffusion model inspired by Stable Diffusion's architecture built on PyTorch framework
+This project involved developing and training a diffusion model from scratch inspired by the architecture of Stable Diffusion.
+The model was trained using PyTorch framework.

 ## Dataset